imixs/imixs-jsf-example/src/docker/configuration/openliberty/README.md

 This folder contains configuration files used to build a docker container running Open Libertry

-To build the Docker Image for Payara run:
+To build the Docker Image run:

 	$ mvn clean install -Pdocker-build-openliberty

-After you have build the payara image with the sample application you can start the corresponding Docker-Stack with:
+After you have build the image with the sample application you can start the corresponding Docker-Stack with:

 	$ docker-compose -f docker-compose-openliberty.yml up